mamanambiya/wp1-agm_beacon/README.md

-# Inserting CHILD WP3 data into Beacon-2.x
+# Inserting Pseudo-CHILD WP3 data into Beacon-2.x

 This script will insert the CHILD pseudodata and some sample variant data into the postgres database backing the reference Beacon-2.x implementation.